n-kostadinov/n-kostadinov.github.io/_posts/2017-05-11-cnn-image-classification-cifar-10-stacked-inceptionV3.md

 ```

 # Stacking InceptionV3
-So instead of finetuning the neural network like we did in [Image classification with pretrained CNN InceptionV3](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/googlelenet/inception/tensorflow/dropout/image%20classification/2017/05/04/cnn-image-classification-cifar-10-inceptionV3.html), we are going to use it as a first level classifier in a stack of classifiers consisting of two levels.
-In the code below the InceptionV3 model is loaded and without any training whatsover it is used to make a prediction for all images in the training set.
+So instead of fine-tuning the neural network like we did in [Image classification with pre-trained CNN InceptionV3](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/googlelenet/inception/tensorflow/dropout/image%20classification/2017/05/04/cnn-image-classification-cifar-10-inceptionV3.html), we are going to use it as a first level classifier in a stack of classifiers consisting of two levels.
+In the code below the InceptionV3 model is loaded and without any training whatsoever it is used to make a prediction for all images in the training set.
 Note that the unmodified InceptionV3 model has an output that is a vector of length 1001.
 For each image this output vector is saved to be later used as un input for the second level classifier.

 ```python